mastanca/webtask-workshop/README.md

 You've just seen the basics of using the Webtask editor to create your first Webtask.
 You've then seen how to invoke the Webtask from the runner, in the browser, and then as a Github Webhook.
 Wasn't that easy?
 This is just scratching the surface.

+# The wt-cli
+In the first section you authored a Webtask via the browser.
+Webtask also offers wt-cli to create, edit, and manage your webtasks from the command line.
+One advantage of the CLI is you can create tasks using your favorite text editor / IDE and then upload them.
+The CLI also allows you to run tasks locally and even debug them!

+## Installing the CLI
+Head over to [https//webtask.io/cli](https://webtask.io/cli) and follow the instuctions to install and test the wt-cli.
+You will receive a code via email which you will need to enter into the CLI in order to activate it.